Phar 642 - Principles of Drug Action » Spring 2022 » CNS Pharmacology

 What is the overall effect of flumazenil on the actions of GABA at GABA-A receptors?

-A. It decreases GABA activity
+A. It increases GABA activity

-B. It activates GABA receptors
+C. It activates GABA receptors

-D. It has no effect on GABA activity
+D. It decreases GABA activity

 Question #7